openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 For more information about the technical requirements for taking a proctored exam, and edX's :ref:`Online Proctoring Rules <Online Proctoring Rules>`, see :ref:`Preparing Learners for Proctored Exams`.

+.. note:: Course staff should familiarize themselves with edX's :ref:`Online Proctoring Rules <Online Proctoring Rules>`.
+If a particular exam in your course has a different exam policy than the standard rules, contact your edX Program Manager.
+It is important that the rules for your exam, if different from the standard rules, are communicated to the proctored exam reviewers so that learners are not unknowingly failed for using an item (for example, a calculator or a specific reference book) that you have allowed in your exam, but that is listed as forbidden in the proctoring rules.

 .. _Proctored Exam Session Results: